o3de/o3de.org/content/docs/userguide/materials/maps/normal-gloss.md

 ---
-description: ' Learn more about working with normals for gloss maps in &ALYlong;. '
+description: ' Learn more about working with normals for gloss maps in Amazon Lumberyard. '
 title: Using Normals with Gloss Maps
 ---
 # Using Normals with Gloss Maps {#mat-maps-normal-gloss}